aurelienjoncour/PSU_navy_2019/README.md

 # Bonus

 In the bonus, the communication is realized with C socket.
 So two players can play the game on two different computers.

-- **Compilation** cd bonus; make -C client/ && make -C server/
+- **Compilation:** cd bonus; make -C client/ && make -C server/
-- **Usage** ./server/navy_server navy_positions
+- **Usage:**  ./server/navy_server navy_positions
               ./client/navy_client navy_positions server_ip